Writing a blog post can be challenging, especially when you’re staring at a blank screen. We’ve been there too, even after writing countless posts.

 If you don’t want to install a plugin, then you can use WPBeginner’s free Headline Analyzer.

-For more information, please see our guide on how to use a headline analyzer in WordPress to improve SEO titles.
+For more information, please see our guides on how to use a headline analyzer in WordPress to improve SEO titles and SEO title vs H1 post title.

 3. Write a Clear and Concise Introduction